congruence-engine/experimenting-wikidata/wikidata_tutorial.md

 Each Wikidata entry consists of a series of 'statements' which align with the Resource Description Framework (RDF).
 These statements take the form of triples, which is a method of describing relationships across entities in a way that is machine-readable.

-To take one example, the Wikidata entry for Jan van Eyck's famous Arnolfini Portrait (Q127784950) contains the following statements: instance of -> painting inception -> 1434 location -> National Gallery creator -> Jan van Eyck
+To take one example, the Wikidata entry for Jan van Eyck's famous *Arnolfini Portrait* (Q127784950) contains the following statements:
+* instance of -> painting
+* inception -> 1434
+* location -> National Gallery
+* creator -> Jan van Eyck.

 Most of these represent links to other wikidata entries, making Wikidata a rich connected web of real-world entities and concepts.
 Unlike many controlled vocabularies and thesauruses which cultural heritage workers are familiar with, such as Getty's Art and Architecture Thesaurus (AAT), Wikidata does not have a way of representing hierarchies other than through the 'instance of' and 'subclass of' statements.
 For example, 'painting' is a subclass of 'two-dimensional visual work', which in turn is a subclass of 'visual artwork'.
 'Painting' is thus connected (and hierarchically subsumed) to 'visual artwork', even while there is not a single statement or class that links the two directly.